maazmmd/HealthAssistant/README.md

 Connect to Internet (Good if no firewall settings are enabled)

 1. XML File Path (Email Configurations) should be changed in emailClient.js
-2. All the paths and other necessary fields inside Email Confuration should be changed.
+2. All the paths and other necessary fields inside Email Confuration file should be changed (emailSMSConfig.xml).
    a.
 SMTP Server address, port, username, address
    b.
-If sending via gmail (Configure your Gmail account to send emails) [Link](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server )
+If sending via gmail (Configure your Gmail account to send emails via low level apps or from other application) [Link](https://www.hostinger.com/tutorials/how-to-use-free-google-smtp-server )

    Make sure you follow above steps along with below steps (Most impoerant else your email will not be sent)
    a.
 Goto Google Account (Privacy) Security in the below u will find allow less secure apps (Select YES/ON)